cj-hilder/ble-hr-tool/README.md

 > **HRV Index = ln(RMSSD) × 15.3 × balanceFactor**

 - **ln(RMSSD) × 15.3** is the core vagal tone signal, scaled to produce values in a practical range.
 - **balanceFactor** (0–1) adjusts for sympathetic dominance.
 It is derived from the RMSSD/SDNN ratio: a healthy ANS produces relatively high RMSSD for its total variability.
-Sympathetic dominance — a pattern often described in the dysautonomia literature — produces elevated SDNN with low RMSSD, which reduces the index.
+In presentations where sympathetic fluctuations inflate total variability while vagal tone remains low — a pattern seen in some forms of dysautonomia — SDNN is elevated relative to RMSSD, which reduces the index.

 ### What to expect

 For broad orientation: HRV index scores broadly comparable to those produced by other consumer HRV platforms tend to fall in the 40–70 range for healthy adults at rest.
 With active dysautonomia, scores in the 10–25 range are commonly reported and are not necessarily concerning on their own — they reflect a current state rather than a permanent ceiling.
 Lower scores tend to be associated with sympathetic dominance or fatigue states.
 These ranges are general orientations rather than clinical thresholds; what matters longitudinally is your own trend over time, which is more informative than any single reading.

-Manawa Pace HRV scores use the same underlying ln(RMSSD) scaling as EliteHRV and Visible HRV, so scores are on a broadly comparable scale.
-Exact correspondence between platforms will vary because of differences in windowing, artifact handling, and scaling choices.
+Scores are on a broadly comparable scale to other consumer HRV platforms such as EliteHRV and Visible, though exact correspondence will vary because of differences in windowing, artifact handling, and scaling choices.

 ### Hardware requirement